braisdom/ObjectiveSql/README.md

-ObjectiveSQL is a ORM framework base on ActiveRecord pattern, which encourages rapid development and clean, codes with the least
+ObjectiveSQL is a ORM framework in Java base on ActiveRecord pattern, which encourages rapid development and clean, codes with the least

 ### Features